 Each plant, both forestry plants and oil palm plants, has the ability to absorb carbon dioxide from the atmosphere.
 Through plant photosynthesis, the existing carbon dioxide in the Earth’s atmosphere will be absorbed.

 Through a plant’s metabolism, carbon dioxide is divided into carbon and oxygen.
 The carbon is processed and changed into parts of the plants (roots, stems and leaves).

 Meanwhile, the oxygen is discharged into the atmosphere for animal life to breathe.
-Because plants have the ability to absorb carbon dioxide from the atmosphere and produce oxygen for the atmosphere in return, green plants, including oil palms, are called as the “lungs” of the ecosystem (see figure below).
+Because plants have the ability to absorb carbon dioxide from the atmosphere and produce oxygen for the atmosphere in return, green plants, including oil palms, are called as the “lungs” of the ecosystem (Figure).

-If oil palm plantations and forests are compared (see table below), each ha of oil palm plantation absorbs a net 64 tons of carbon dioxide each year and produces about 18 tons of oxygen.
+If oil palm plantations and forests are compared (Table ), each ha of oil palm plantation absorbs a net 64 tons of carbon dioxide each year and produces about 18 tons of oxygen.

 |Indicators||Tropical Forest||Oil Palm Plantation|